darklaunch/darklaunch.com/blog/2011/05/21/javascript-for-loop-using-settimeout-to-pass-argument.md

+# JavaScript for loop using setTimeout to pass argument

 When using a for loop with `setTimeout`, you may encounter unexpected behavior.

 Consider the following code.
 What do you expect the console to display?